signalfx/collectd-openstack/README.md

 ## Requirements

 * collectd 4.9 or later (for the Python plugin)
-* Python 2.6 or later
+* Python 2.7 or later
-* Python libraries from requirement.txt
+* Python libraries from requirements.txt (requirements-python2.txt for Python 2.7).

 ## Configuration
 The following are required configuration keys: